orthanc-mirrors/orthanc-book/Sphinx/source/plugins/indexer.rst

 to publish filesystems containing medical images as a DICOM modality.

-The plugin continuously synchronizes the content of an Orthanc server with the content of a filesystem.
-This way, the filesystem is automatically organized according to the :ref:`DICOM model of the real world <model-world>`, without any manual intervention.
+The plugin continuously synchronizes the content of an Orthanc server with the content of a filesystem, which can then be accessed, through Orthanc, based on the :ref:`DICOM model of the real world <model-world>`.
 The indexed DICOM resources are immediately available in a Web interface and in a Web viewer, and can be queried/retrieved by DICOM clients.
 The DICOM files are **not** copied, so this solution has a very small footprint in terms of storage requirements.

 Compilation